 10 tips for finding European coffee buyers

-Europe has the largest number of coffee buyers in the world and each has its own approach to business, its own expectations and specific demands.
+Europe has the most coffee buyers in the world, each with its own approach to business, its own expectations and specific demands.
 As a result, finding the right buyer can be like looking for a needle in a haystack.
-Be prepared that it takes time.
-Work through the following tips to help you find your European buyers.
+Be prepared because it takes time.
+Work through the following tips to help you find your European buyers for your coffee.

 Contents of this page